MOSH-Insa-Toulouse/2021_2022_Cadot_Hok/README.md

 ![image](https://user-images.githubusercontent.com/55708764/152640504-919f4db8-500b-4372-9535-e3817cbb39ef.png)

+Unfortunately, we did not have the time to realise a shield with KiCAD.
+We stayed with the breadboard version until the end.

 ## 3- Red track: Energy management
 We did not realise this part as we thought our system was simple and small.
 We chose to focus on the black track.